We Redesigned Our Website: Here’s What We Learned

 When we look at our image-driven society and the way history’s greatest moments have been told through photographs, it’s clear that photography is too powerful to neglect in the face of trouble.
-While photographers and others alike are feeling the different strains of this unpredictable time.
+At the same time, photographers and others alike are feeling the different strains of this unpredictable time.
 Our first response should always be wisdom.
 This is in no way an effort to neglect the recommendations of the CDC, but I would argue that social distancing doesn’t have to mean we stop pursuing photography and documentation.
 In fact, I would say that this season is the perfect opportunity to capture, inspire, educate, and empower our audiences in unique ways that otherwise would have never come to pass.

 We can’t deny that the virus has, and will continue to change the photography industry.
 When the virus subsides, it’s already clear that our field of work will return with a new normal.
 As people adjust to new customs and means of interaction, everything from the distance at which we shoot, to the way we pose our clients, could change.
 The desirability of photography in the home or office could change.
 Though we may continue to see changes in societal norms, this is not the time to burrow into anxiety playing the “what if” game; it is the time to equip ourselves for what lies on the other side of this season.
 Let’s use this season to:

 Everyone, every piece of history, is looking to you.
 Every image taken in this season serves as a lens for society; it will be imagery that contextualizes the way the world sees COVID-19 today, tomorrow, and in history books 100 years from now.
 I had a friend put it this way: “Your Instagram post today will be your child or grandchild’s primary source 30 years from now.”
 That said, as photographers of all kinds, we have to take the responsibility to tell these stories and ask ourselves how we can use imagery to inspire our circles of influence in this season of uncertainty.
 Now is not the time to put the camera down.
-That said, though your goal may not be to make the history books, it’s clear that even right now, your businesses, clients, and personal lives are being contextualized by the way you’re choosing to share this story – by the images you share.
-In the same way businesses should be encouraged to “give it a try” and share their experiences.
-We as photographers should use our talents to communicate hope and humanity to and through our clients.
-Can we embrace the platform we have to inspire others, communicate genuineness, and therefore move our clients and audiences into a deeper level of trust with us?
+That said, though your goal may not be to make the history books, it’s clear that even right now, the way you choose to share this story and the images you share, contextualize your businesses, clients, and personal lives.

 Now is the time to sharpen all of the tools you don’t normally have the time to sharpen; the opportunity to step away from your processes and look at them with a critical eye.